bankarbhushan/netflix-gpt/README.md

 - create react app
 - configure the tailwindcss
+- header
+- login from
+- sign Up

 # features

-## Login/ SignUp
+- Login/ SignUp

   - Sign Up / Log in form
   - Redirect to the log in page

-## Browse Page (Only for the Login User)
+-Browse Page (Only for the Login User)

 - header
 - main Movie